Dark chocolate is particularly beneficial for your gut. It provides fuel and promotes the growth of some of the gut's "good" bacteria.

 The cocoa in dark chocolate is a natural source of fiber, vitamins, and minerals, and it has potential benefits for your heart, brain, gut, and overall health.

-With several times more antioxidants than green tea or red wine, dark chocolate contains substances that may help to lower blood pressure and improve cholesterol levels, brain function, and the way your body deals with insulin.
+Dark chocolate has several times more antioxidants than green tea or red wine.
+And it contains substances that may help lower your blood pressure, improve your cholesterol levels and brain function, and help your body deal with insulin.

-Some dark chocolate also contains high levels of refined sugar and additives.
+But some dark chocolate also has high levels of refined sugar and additives.

-This article looks at the potential benefits of dark chocolate and discusses what to look out for when buying dark chocolate, as well as how much to eat.
+This article looks at the potential benefits of dark chocolate.
+It also discusses what to look for when shopping and how much to eat.

-Professor Tim Spector — scientific co-founder of ZOE and internationally renowned researcher at King’s College London — explains in an upcoming ZOE Science podcast that chocolate “comes from a plant that is fermented to give it great complexity, so it’s a mixture of fiber and protein, and lots of essential nutrients and defense chemicals called polyphenols.”
+Prof. Tim Spector — scientific co-founder of ZOE and internationally renowned researcher at King’s College London — explained in a recent ZOE Science & Nutrition podcast that chocolate “comes from a plant that is fermented to give it great complexity, so it’s a mixture of fiber and protein, and lots of essential nutrients and defense chemicals called polyphenols.”

 How exactly do these molecules in dark chocolate affect your body?
-Read on for our top 9 health benefits of dark chocolate.
+Below, find nine health benefits of dark chocolate.

-Dark chocolate with 70% or greater cocoa has plenty of essential nutrients.
-It’s high in iron, magnesium, copper, and manganese, and also contains calcium, potassium, and zinc, as well as traces of vitamins A, B, E, and K.
+Dark chocolate that is at least 70% cocoa has plenty of essential nutrients.
+It’s high in iron, magnesium, copper, and manganese.
+It also contains calcium, potassium, and zinc, as well as traces of vitamins A, B, E, and K.

 An average 100-gram bar of dark chocolate has around 10 grams (or 3.5 ounces) of fiber, which is beneficial for your gut health.